AdobeDocs/mix-modeler.en/help/models/create.md

        1. Enter a **[!UICONTROL Conversion name]** for the conversion, for example `Conversion`

-       1. Select a conversion from the **[!UICONTROL *Select harmonized field*]** list, containing the available conversions you defined as part of [Conversions](../harmonize-data/conversions.md) in [!UICONTROL Harmonized datasets].
+       1. Select a conversion from **[!UICONTROL *Select harmonized field*]**, containing the available conversions you defined as part of [Conversions](../harmonize-data/conversions.md) in [!UICONTROL Harmonized datasets].
 For example, **[!UICONTROL Online Conversion]**.

        1. You can select ![Reply](../assets/icons/Reply.svg) **[!UICONTROL Create new conversion]** to create a conversion directly from within the model configuration.

             ![Model - conversion step](../assets/model-conversion-step.png)

-   1. In the **[!UICONTROL Marketing touchpoints]** section, you see a list of marketing touchpoint containers, corresponding to the marketing touchpoints you defined as part of [Marketing touchpoints](../harmonize-data/marketing-touchpoints.md) in [!UICONTROL Harmonized datasets].
+   1. In the **[!UICONTROL Marketing touchpoints]** section, you see a number of marketing touchpoint containers, corresponding to the marketing touchpoints you defined as part of [Marketing touchpoints](../harmonize-data/marketing-touchpoints.md) in [!UICONTROL Harmonized datasets].

        * For each container: